Using the Android app¶

 Using the document provider on Android¶

-Syncthing Tray provides a document provider under Android which allows other apps (e.g. file managers) to access private directories of Syncthing and Syncthing Tray.
-Other apps have of course to ask for permission before accessing the exposed directories.
+Syncthing Tray provides a document provider under Android which allows other apps (e.g., file managers) to access private directories of Syncthing and Syncthing Tray.
+Other apps, of course, have to ask for permission before accessing the exposed directories.

 The following directories are exposed: